temperlang/temperlang-blog/posts/stretching.md

 library that translates into all the other languages, supporting many language communities.

-Different languages are often the right tool for different jobs, but each has its own quirks.
-This series of articles explores these differences.
-Each starts with a short snippet of code, and looks at the problems with a naïve translation into various languages.
-Translating faithfully and providing idiomatic interfaces is hard, so understanding these differences is crucial to bridging language communities so the languages we work in don't dictate whom we can collaborate with.
+Each article in this series starts with a code fragment and explains problems with straightforward translations of it into various languages.
+Translating faithfully and providing idiomatic interfaces is hard, so understanding these differences is crucial to bridging language communities and preventing the languages we work in from dictating whom we can collaborate with.

 <!-- more -->

 The first article, [*A Tangle of Strings*](./tangle-of-strings.md), starts small.
-Strings are great for entertaining cats (=~ `cat`), but turns out they're good for other things too!
+Strings are great for entertaining `cat`s, but did you know they're good for other things too!
 Can we write simple string functions that translate efficiently while preserving semantics?
 To do so in a way that is both efficient and sensible to the working programmer, we need to first disentangle some semantic yarn.

 *When Words Collide* deals with naming collisions?
 Languages have subtly (and grossly) different approaches to naming style,